9oelM/youtube-lite/README.md

 - [ ] Black & White Theming
 - [ ] Enable dragging on songs in playlist to change the queue or delete them
 - [ ] Mobile optimization
+- [ ] Add tests with Jest and fix components that cause buggy tests
+- [ ] Make desktop version with electron

 ## Expected point of completion
 Perhaps late January?